dladd/pyFormex/user/pyformex-user-meeting-4.rst

 * pyFormex User Forum:

+  - Sofie: Table display widget
   - Gianluca: Importing Philips Medical Systems wrl files into pyFormex
   - Victor: Using Bezier curves to create geometry of a patch

 * Discussion: Should pyFormex become a 'managed' project?